 Missions in the Community

 There is a collection area in the sanctuary lobby near the Saint Francis of Assisi window for various items, including the monthly mission collection item, non-perishable canned goods and hygiene items for Community Food Ministry, and clothes and plastic bags for Open Door Klothes Kloset.
-There are also collection boxes near the church office for Campbell’s soup labels, ink cartridges, and eyeglasses.
+There is also a collection box in the hallway to the office area for ink cartridges.

 Look for the monthly mission collection item on our Calendar page.